-Whenever the donor imposes formal requirements with respect to the instrument of appointment that exceed the requirements imposed by law, the donor's purpose in imposing the additional requirements is relevant to whether the power holder's attempted exercise is sufficient.
+Whenever the donor imposes formal requirements with respect to the instrument of appointment that exceed the requirements imposed by law, the donor's purpose in imposing the additional requirements is relevant to whether the power holder's attempted exercise satisfies the rule of this Section.
+To the extent that the power holder's failure to comply with the additional requirements will not impair the accomplishment of a material purpose of the donor, the power holder's attempted appointment in a manner that substantially complies with a donor-imposed requirement does not fail for lack of compliance with that requirement.